Thank you! Your submission has been received!

 All in one vs modular

 And maybe this is the crucial difference in both technologies: Docker is a monolithic, powerful, independent tool with all the benefits and drawbacks implied, handling all of the containerization tasks throughout their entire cycle.
-Podman has a modular approach, relying on specialized tools for specific duties.
+Podman has a modular approach, relying on specialised tools for specific duties.

 blue arrow to the left